bloodstiller/bloodstiller.com/content/Walkthroughs/Cascade-box.md

 ### Finding the Administrator Password in the `cascadeLegacyPwd` field of a deleted object: {#finding-the-administrator-password-in-the-cascadelegacypwd-field-of-a-deleted-object}

 -   **I list the objects in the recycling bin**:
-    -   `Get-ADObject -filter ‘isdeleted -eq $true -and name -ne “Deleted Objects”‘ -includeDeletedObjects -property *`
+    -   `Get-ADObject -filter 'isdeleted -eq $true -and name -ne "Deleted Objects"' -includeDeletedObjects -property *`

 -   **I immediately find the deleted** `temp-admin` **account**:
     -   {{< figure src="/ox-hugo/2024-10-16-065635_.png" >}}